ab € 3.695,– p.P.

 Moheli

-<This morning you'll take to the blue-green waters for some island hopping and snorkelling!
-These waters are part of the biosphere reserve and are home to the second highest marine diversity in the world.
+<This morning, you'll take to the blue-green waters for some island hopping and snorkelling!
+These waters are part of the biosphere reserve and are home to the second-highest marine diversity in the world.
 See the cliffs and frigatebirds of Magnougni Island before hopping off the boat on the uninhabited Ouenefou Island.
-Pop on your flippers and mask for some snorkelling across vibrant coral reefs among tropical fish and manta rays.
-Back at the lodge, the afternoon is yours to explore and soak up island life however you’d like.
-Wander the grounds to spot the many lemurs that often visit, or head for a swim in the lagoon often frequented by hawksbill turtles.
-Early this evening sit down with a National Park Ranger and learn about the local biodiversity and ongoing conservation efforts. -
+Pop on your flippers and mask for some snorkelling across vibrant coral reefs with an array of colourful tropical fish.
+Enjoy a barbecue picnic lunch cooked for you there on the deserted island, then board your boat to return to the lodge.
+The afternoon is yours to explore and soak up island life however you’d like.
+Wander the grounds to spot the family of lemurs that often visits, or head for a swim in the lagoon frequented by hawksbill turtles.
+Early this evening, sit down with a National Park Ranger and learn about the local biodiversity and ongoing conservation efforts of the Moheli National Park. -

 Tag 5